DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/what-is-qts.md

 promo_content:
     - content/train-to-be-a-teacher/promos/mailing-list-promo-qts
 navigation: 20.50
-navigation_title: What is qualified teacher status
+navigation_title: Qualified teacher status (QTS)
-navigation_description: Find out what qualified teacher status is and how to achieve it through teacher training.
+navigation_description: You need English qualified teacher status (QTS) to teach in maintained schools in England.
+Find out how to get QTS through teacher training.
 inset_text:
   international-content:
     text: If you qualified as a teacher outside the UK, you can teach in England for up to 4 years without QTS.
 However, having QTS may improve your chances of getting a teaching job in England.